Sheffield to host interdiscplinary conference on the Affective Politics of Social Inequality

 - Working-class culture

-For more information please see the Call for Papers.
+For more information please see the call for papers document.